 grants philosophy and process

 Any group or organization providing services to Evanston residents may apply for a grant.
-Responsive, root2fruit, and Rolling grants are open to all organizations meeting their guidelines.
-Communityworks, Community Catalyst, and Partners for the Future grants are by invitation only.
 Applicants are either 501(c)(3) organizations, schools, or government entities or groups who have a fiscal sponsor that qualifies as a tax-exempt organization under Sec.
 501(3)(3) of the Internal Revenue Code.
 All proposals must address issues, concerns, or opportunities in the Evanston community.
+Responsive, root2fruit, and Rolling grants are open to all organizations meeting their guidelines.
+Communityworks, Building the Future, and Partners for the Future grants are by invitation only.

-The ECF program staff is available to discuss proposal ideas.
-While not a formal, or required part of an application process, potential applicants are encouraged to meet with ECF staff.
+While not a formal, or required part of an application process we invite you to reach out to ECF program staff to answer any questions prior to submitting an application.
 During an open application cycle, specific office hours will be offered for application related discussions.

 grants review process

-In each cycle, committee members read and review each grant proposal.
+In each cycle, committee members read and review every grant proposal.
 Proposals are rated based on criteria specific to that cycle’s guidelines.
-The committee then meets to discuss their assessment of proposals and determine the proposals that best meet those guidelines and are the best investments of the Foundation’s resources.
-In the root2fruit cycle, a group of finalists is selected to be interviewed by the root2fruit advisory board before a final selection of grantees is made.
+The committee meets to discuss its assessment of proposals, selects the proposals invited to the second proposal phase as specified in some grants programs, and determines the proposals that best meet the guidelines and are the best investments of the Foundation’s resources.

 Grants committees present their recommendations to the ECF Board for its approval.